Lysis Buffer Specific for ELISA / CLIA

 EXPECTED APPLICATIONS

-It's applicable on most experiments, such as SDS-PAGE, Western Blotting (WB), Immunoprecipitation (IP), Co-IP, ELISA etc.
+Lysis buffers are applicable for many types of experiments, such as SDS-PAGE, Western Blotting (WB), Immunoprecipitation (IP), Co-IP and ELISA.

 STORAGE AND PERIOD OF VALIDITY